Skip to content

 The "Bells and Whistles" Mentality

-Fundamentally, there is a mindset that launching an e-commerce store means maintaining feature parity from the legacy platform to the new platform, under the belief that your store will not be successful without those features.
+In my experience, there is a mindset that launching an e-commerce store means maintaining feature parity from the legacy platform to the new platform, under the belief that your store will not be successful without those features.

 Communicate "Why"